If you are an apprentice looking for information on mobility between provines, view our Apprentice Mobility page.

 - Agreement on Internal Trade (AIT) amongst all Canadian provinces and territories.

-These agreements provide mutual recognition of qualifications issued by all Canadian jurisdictions.
 The CCDA has identified 10 Red Seal trades for harmonization including analysis of the differences in Provincial and Territorial apprenticeship requirements across Canada.
 Following the consultations with industry and training stakeholders, the CCDA has confirmed the following priorities for action:

 - sequencing of technical training curriculum content

 - total training hours (in class and the on-the-job)

 - use of the most recent national occupational analyses for Provincial and Territorial technical training curriculum development

 - specific to the Mobile Crane trades, weight restrictions and equipment classifications

 What does Mutual Recognition of Qualifications mean?

 - The Industry Training Authority in BC recognizes certificates issued by jurisdictional authorities in other Canadian provinces or territories.

 - Other Canadian jurisdictional authorities recognize BC certificates.